actionml/harness/docs/install.md

 ## macOS

-    $ brew update
-    $ brew install elasticsearch
+    $ brew install elasticsearch@5

 ## Ubuntu

 The repo to use should match the version of Ubuntu.
-For Ubuntu 16.06 LTS your have already installed Java 8 so see the rest here: [Elasticsearch on Ubuntu](https://www.howtoforge.com/tutorial/how-to-install-elastic-stack-on-ubuntu-16-04/#step-install-and-configure-elasticsearch).
+For Ubuntu 18.04 LTS your have already installed Java 8 so see the rest here: [Elasticsearch on Ubuntu](https://www.howtoforge.com/tutorial/how-to-install-elastic-stack-on-ubuntu-16-04/#step-install-and-configure-elasticsearch).
 You only need to perform step #2.

 Your instructions will look SOMETHING like this: